irritanterik/homey-gps-trace.com/README.md

 ---
 ### TO DO (prioritized)
-- Support speech triggers
-- Bind devices to precense of users (can be done with standard flow for now)
+- Bind devices to presence of users (can be done with standard flow for now)
 - Normalize getAddress responses output in location library
-- Warning on account removal about ghost devices and broken flows
-- Get and save tracker hw-type and hw-category
 - Refactor 'updatetracker' in driver.js: centralize effectuation of changed location
 - Improve action card 'say location': trigger other trigger cards if polling was disabled
+- Warn on account removal about ghost devices and broken flows
+- Get and save tracker hw-type and hw-category
 - Select an icon on device addition
 - Units selections meters/miles (based on Homey.manager('i18n'))
 - Add driver for external API based trackers (push)